These sandwiches may be assembled up to two hours ahead: cover with a damp paper towel topped with plastic wrap and to prevent the bread from drying.

 - Course: Lunch

 - Heat 1 teaspoon of the oil in a large nonstick skillet over medium heat.
 Add 2 slices of prosciutto and cook, turning once, until crisp, about 2 minutes per side.
 Transfer to a large baking sheet.
-Add two more pieces of prosciutto, again cook until crisp, about 2 minutes per side; transfer to the baking sheet and repeat with remaining prosciutto.
+Add two more pieces of prosciutto, again cook until crisp, about 2 minutes per side

 - Combine the ricotta cheese, sun-dried tomatoes, cheese and salt in a medium bowl.